T Level in Construction: Design, Surveying and Planning

 Core Component (Year 1) External Assessments:

-The formative assessments ran throughout the year will take similar format to help prepare learners and develop this exam skills and techniques.
+The formative assessments run throughout the year will take similar formats to help prepare learners and develop their exam skills and techniques.

 Occupational Specialist Component (Year 2) External Assessments: